Montville, Queensland: History

 The first white settlers arrived in the area in 1887.
 The town was originally called Razorback, but was renamed following a community meeting.
 The name Montville was proposed by storekeeper Henry Smith (who bought a selection of land there in 1893) after a suggestion by his mother, as it reminded her of their early years in Montville, USA.
-Alternatively it is a coined word from mont meaning mountain and ville meaning town.
+Alternatively it is a coined French word from mont meaning mountain and ville meaning village.
 The name was officially changed to Montville on 30 November 1897.

 Razorback Provisional School opened on 2 October 1896.
 In 1904, it was renamed Montville Provisional School.
 On 1 January 1909, it became Montville State School.

 From about 1900, the town became a popular mountain resort.

 Montville Post Office opened by February 1910 (a receiving office had been open from 1897).

-Montville Methodist Church ws built in 1912.
+Montville Methodist Church was built in 1912.
 It could seat 110 people.
 It was built from timber at a cost of £230.
 In 1977 as part of the amalgamation that created the Uniting Church in Australia, it became Montville Uniting Church.

 St Mary's Anglican Church was built in 1914.
-The timber church could seat 80 people..
+The timber church could seat 80 people.

 The Montville branch of the Queensland Country Women's Association was formed in 1924.

 Montville was predominantly a logging then farming community (dairy, citrus, avocados, pineapples and macadamia nuts) until a tourism boom which commenced during the 1970s, taking advantage of the scenic views of the Sunshine Coast and the nearby rainforest walks.